The Painswick Hotel, Painswick

 The floor in the lobby is laid with stone.

-The restaurant, hotel café bar and garden sitting room lead off from the lobby, which are on the same floor and without any steps.
+As mentioned above, the main public areas are accessed from the main entrance or side entrance of the hotel, both accessed via a set of stone steps.
+From the main entrance lobby- the restaurant, hotel café bar and garden sitting room are all situated on the same floor and without any steps.
 The garden sitting room floor is laid with carpet and the café bar and the restaurant floor is laid with wood.

 The hotel restaurant